gchq/gaffer-docker/CONTRIBUTING.md

 * If you think it might be controversial then discuss it with us beforehand, via a GitHub issue.
 * Add tests.
 * Avoid hardcoded values in templates or Docker Compose files.
 Try and extract them to the Values.yaml or .env files if you can.
+* Include the copyright banner on new files